- The Washington Times - Friday, October 3, 2025

 About one-third of the power produced by the plant will be available for residential electricity.

-The company last year announced a major deal with Amazon and Energy Northwest, a consortium of public utilities, to build another plant in Washington State.
-It’s set to begin construction as early as 2028.
+Last year, the company announced a major deal with Amazon and Energy Northwest, a consortium of public utilities, to build another plant in Washington state.
+It is set to begin construction as early as 2028.

-The smaller reactors use new technology that cuts waste, ensures greater safety, lowers costs and speeds construction compared to nuclear power plants of the past, which took many years to build and in some cases cost far more than initially planned.
+The smaller reactors use technology that cuts waste, ensures greater safety, lowers costs, and speeds construction compared with nuclear power plants of the past, which took many years to build and, in some cases, cost far more than initially planned.

 Advertisement